TezBaydu/Milestone-project-4-GraphicDesign/README.md

         - If you have fixtures, these can also be loaded into Heroku also by applying codes.
             * Ensure companies.json is applied prior to projects.json
             python3 manage.py loaddata companies / projects / packages
-        - If you don;t have fixtures and have updated directly into another databse following the below code can help to import relational data
+        - If you don't have fixtures and have updated directly into another database following the below code can help to import relational data
             1. Make sure your manage.py file is connected to your mysql database
             2. Use this command to backup your current database and load it into a db.json file: python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json
             3. Connect your manage.py file to your postgres database